Design of Geometric Molecular Bonds: Introduction

 Although inspired by work in DNA nanotechnology, the design of specific macrobonds formed by geometric arrangements of nonspecific bonds is fundamental and likely to be part of the future of nanotechnology, even if based on substrates other than DNA.
 We abstract away several details of DNA origami in mathematically formulating the problem.
+This subsection,~\ref{sec:intro:statement-of-result}, simply states the formal definitions and main result, while subsection~\ref{sec:intro:relationship-defn-experiments} discusses the relationship between the definitions and the experimental motivation.